a16n-dev/react-dialog-async/README.md

   )
 };

-// Use the useDialog hook to show the dialog const App = () => {
+// 3.
+Use the useDialog hook to show the dialog const App = () => {
   const questionDialog = useDialog(QuestionDialog);

   const handleClick = async () => {
     const response = await questionDialog.show({
-      // pass data into the dialog
+      // pass data to the dialog
       question: "Do you like apples?"
     });